michael-ouyang-projects/Photo-Organizer/README.md

 ---

 **3. Check the result.**
-- You can now find that all the photos are classified by there creation time and laying in the desired directory.
+- You can now find that all the photos are classified by there creation time and were put in the desired directory.
   - Ex: a.png creating at August, 2020 will be put in directory => 'target directory/2020/08/a.png'.
   - Ex: b.png creating at December, 2019 will be put in directory => 'target directory/2019/12/b.png'.